SondagesPro/LS-sendMailCron/README.md

 Allow to send token email (invite or reminder) via PHP cli .
 This allow to use crontab or Scheduled task to send email.

 ## Installation
-- This plugin is only tested with LimeSurvey 2.06.
-Tested on 2.50 and 3.7.0 build (always use latest build if possible),
+- This plugin is tested on 2.50 and 3.7.0 build (always use latest build if possible),
 - In some LimeSurvey version : you need to manually create the `./application/runtime` to use CFileLogRoute ([See LimeSurvey manual](https://manual.limesurvey.org/Cron)).

 ### Via GIT
-- Go to your LimeSurvey Directory (version up to 2.06, build 150729)
+- Go to your LimeSurvey Directory (version up to 2.54.4)
 - Clone in plugins/sendMailCron directory

 ### Via ZIP dowload
-- Get the file [sendMailCron.zip](https://extensions.sondages.pro/IMG/auto/sendMailCron.zip) (If you use LimeSurvey 2.54.4 or up)
+- Get the file [sendMailCron.zip](https://dl.sondages.pro/sendMailCron.zip) (If you use LimeSurvey 2.54.4 or up)
 - Extract : `unzip sendMailCron.zip`
 - Move the directory to plugins/ directory inside LimeSUrvey
-- If you use LimeSurvey 2.54.3 or below : use [sendMailCron_2.6lts_compat.zip](https://extensions.sondages.pro/IMG/auto/sendMailCron_2.6lts_compat.zip)
+- If you use LimeSurvey 2.54.3 or below : use [sendMailCron_2.6lts_compat.zip](https://dl.sondages.pro/sendMailCron_2.6lts_compat.zip)

 ## Usage